 Crucially, it comes in a small size that will foil potential leverage-based methods of theft.
 It’s also the only lock on the market that offers insurance to residents of New York City (free for the first year, then $15 for another two).

 Not surprisingly, testers love it.
-Slate, Popular Science, and Men’s Journal name it their picks for safest u-lock.
-Bike Radar gives it 5 out of 5.
-Sold Secure ranks it Gold.
-Vds gives it their best ranking of (weirdly) B+.
+Slate, Popular Science, and Men’s Journal all named it their pick for safest U-lock.
+Bike Radar gave it 5 out of 5.
+Sold Secure ranked it Gold.
+VdS gave it their best ranking of (weirdly) B+.
 Amazon’s reviews dispel any lingering doubt.
-234 reviewers gave it 4.3 out of 5 stars, making it one of the best-reviewed locks around.
+234 reviewers gave it 4.3 out of five stars, making it one of the best-reviewed locks around.

 The step down